UXAspects/UXAspects/guides/developer-standard.md

 export * from './services/color/index';
 ```

-This allows consumers to import from `ux-aspects` rather than having to specify the full path of the class.
+This allows consumers to import from `@ux-aspects/ux-aspects` rather than having to specify the full path of the class.

 ### Component Class